 - No products in the cart.

-Olive Leaf is a source of antioxidants to help reduce free radical damage.
+Olive Leaf is a source of antioxidants to help reduce free radicals formed in the body.

 A consciously created plant active in a convenient, readily absorbed liquid herbal extract.